test-fleet/helm-charts/README.md

 # TestFleet Helm Charts

 TestFleet is a distributed API testing and monitoring tool.

-You define **Scenes** — cron-scheduled sequences of HTTP requests with assertions and variables passed between them — and each scene broadcasts over Redis to every registered, headless [runner](https://github.com/test-fleet/test-runner), with results aggregated against a configurable pass threshold.
-The [control-server](https://github.com/test-fleet/control-server) hosts the API, scheduler, and web UI.
+- **Scenes** are cron-scheduled sequences of HTTP requests, with assertions and variables passed between them.
+- Each scene broadcasts over Redis to every registered, headless [runner](https://github.com/test-fleet/test-runner).
+- Results are aggregated across runners against a configurable pass threshold.
+- The [control-server](https://github.com/test-fleet/control-server) hosts the API, scheduler, and web UI.

 This repo holds the two Helm charts that deploy it: